Our Team

 Lisa Lopez-Escobar

-LiLo (she/her) is a second year PhD student in the Teaching and Learning, Policy, and Leadership department with a specialization in Urban Education at the University of Maryland, College Park.
+LiLo (she/her) is a PhD candidate in the Teaching and Learning, Policy, and Leadership department with a specialization in Urban Education at the University of Maryland, College Park.
 Having spent her early professional career working in after-school spaces with Latinx immigrant youth, her research seeks to create spaces of belonging, healing and joy for adolescent newcomers in schools.

 Katya Murillo

-Katya (she/hers) is a PhD student in the International Education Policy program in the College of Education at the University of Maryland, College Park.
-Her academic interests include education in conflict and crisis settings as well as migration and educations.
+Katya (she/hers/ella) is a PhD candidate in the International Education Policy program in the College of Education at the University of Maryland, College Park.
+Her academic interests include education in conflict and crisis settings as well as migration and education.
 More specifically, her research focuses on schooling for unaccompanied (im)migrant children in US shelters/facilities.

 Staci Pippin-Kottkamp